Hadokane/CCI_PP4_Radicool_Store/TESTING.md

 ---

-**Bug:** When selected a Category or Collection `item` was being added to the URL, causing an error.
+**Bug:** When selecting a Category or Collection `item` was being added to the URL, causing an error.

 <details><summary>Bug 8</summary><img src="docs/testing/bugs/bug8.png" alt="Bug 8"></details>